Specialty Courses - Continuing Education

-Maine EMS On-Line Education Program is Launched 11/5/11
+Maine EMS On-Line Education Program - MEMSED

 Malignant Hyperthermia - About the program: An increasing number of surgical procedures are now being done in outpatient settings.
 Some patients are experiencing a rare, but life threatening condition known as Malignant Hyperthermia.
 You might be called upon to respond to such an emergency.
 All EMS providers need to be informed about this emergency condition.
 It is essential for those EMS providers who have any type of out patient surgical center in their area to take this program.